xavier-cr1/clickup-mcp-server/README.md

 See [full documentation](docs/api-reference.md) for optional parameters and advanced usage.

 ## Available Prompts
-Not yet implemented (or needed.
-For now, you can send a follow up prompt after tool result.)
+Not yet implemented (or needed) For now, you can send a follow up prompt after the tool result.

 | Prompt | Purpose | Features |
 |--------|---------|----------|